agathoklisx/libved/README.md

    VED_TMPDIR="dir"       this sets the temp directory (default $(SYSDIR)/tmp)

    /* the next option provides a way to extend the behavior and|or as an API
-    * documentation, and [wa]is intended for development, buf it has many features
+    * documentation, and [wa]is intended for development, but it has many features
-    * that it might be usefull. */
+    * that it might be usefull and now after time is recommended */

    HAS_USER_EXTENSIONS=1|0 (#in|ex)clude src/usr/usr.c (default 0)